atari-1337/discord.lua/README.md

 ## Disclaimer

 This Module is not created for malicious uses.
 It is an experimental module and may be discontinued anytime in the future.
 Anyone using this module must comply with the Roblox ToS and Discord ToS.
+This Module is not designed for heavy-duty or in-game use.
+It is a small Module that can run in Roblox Studio for developers to play around with.

 ## Note